Incrementality Mix Modeling

 • Act 2 — What they ACTUALLY drive (at the same budget).
 Uses True Lift.
 This is what controlled experiments would reveal.

 • Act 3 — What they COULD drive after reallocating.
-Uses True Lift at Budget B. Usually: total budget grows, total revenue grows more.
+Uses True Lift at Budget B. Usually: total budget grows or shrinks, but total revenue grows more than it otherwise would.

-Napkin Math assumes linear reach (no diminishing returns) and independent channels (no audience overlap).
-For a more realistic view, switch to MMM-Lite.
+Simple Model assumes linear reach (no diminishing returns) and independent channels (no audience overlap).
+For a more realistic view, switch to Diminishing Returns Model.

 Sum of channel reach (A)